Maria Frank, President

 Editors Canada held its 2023 annual general meeting (AGM) on June 24 via the Zoom platform.
 The meeting was called to order at 1:02 p.m., EDT.

-A total of 62 members, 2 student affiliates, and 3 staff members were registered for the AGM.
+A total of 56 members, 4 student affiliates and 3 staff members were registered for the AGM.

 I asked Gael Spivak to be my parliamentarian for the AGM, and I introduced her as such at the beginning of the meeting.
-Gael’s knowledge of Robert’s Rules of Order was valuable during the meeting, and I asked her questions using the chat function in Zoom and out loud during the meeting.
+Gael’s knowledge of Robert’s Rules of Order was valuable during the meeting.

 Approval of various business items

 - the 2022 auditors’ report

 The treasurer, Tara Avery, discussed the association’s financials.
 Although membership, webinar and conference revenue all decreased in 2022, Editors Canada ended the year with a modest surplus, which will allow the association to rebuild its reserves and fund future projects.